laravelista/picasso/README.md

 <image src="{{ Picasso::get($article->image, 'news_small') }}" />
 ```

-This line will retrieve the optimized image URL or if the optimized images does not exist it will fallback to the original image with a message in the log file saying that an unoptimized image has been used.
+This line will retrieve the optimized image URL.

 ## API

-For now, there are only three main method in Picasso:
+For now, there are only four main methods in Picasso:

 ### `optimize(string|array $image, string|array $dimension, string $disk = null)`